Chris Atkinson: Other racing

-At the 24 Hours Nürburgring in 2006, Chris made his circuit racing debut driving a Subaru Impreza for the Autosportif Racing UK placing second in class.
+At the 24 Hours Nürburgring in 2006, Atkinson made his circuit racing debut driving a Subaru Impreza for the Autosportif Racing UK placing second in class.
 From that lead a drive in the 2007 Bathurst 12 Hour again in a Subaru Impreza where he finished first in class and second outright.
-In 2009 he competed in the third round of the Australian Mini Challenge co-driving with two-time Fujitsu V8 Supercar Series Champion Steve Owen finishing second in the 30-minute endurance race.
+In 2009, he competed in the third round of the Australian Mini Challenge co-driving with two-time Fujitsu V8 Supercar Series Champion Steve Owen finishing second in the 30-minute endurance race.

 Atkinson competed in the final four rounds of the 2016 Global RallyCross Championship, finishing the championship in 11th in a campaign that included a finals appearance in Seattle.
 He is likely to stay in rallycross for 2017, whether it be in the GRC or the World Rallycross Championship.